epiliper/rumina/README.md

 ##### `--halve_pairs` (optional)

-Use only R1 for deduplication, discarding R2.
+Use only R1 for deduplication, pairing deduplicated R1s with their associated R2s.
 This is similar to UMI-tools, in that R2 reads are not part of UMI clusters.

 ##### `--merge_pairs` (REF_FASTA, :small_blue_diamond:)
 Use both R1 and R2 for deduplication, and merge overlapping forward/reverse reads with the same barcode after initial deduplication.
 Merged reads are then realigned to the reference genome, which should be supplied in FASTA format.
 This is untested with segmented genomes or eukaryotic genomes, and is under active development.